demingongo/cleancodekit/README.md

 ![Configures lint-staged](https://img.shields.io/badge/configures-lint--staged-FF5733?style=flat-square&logo=git&logoColor=white)

 **Your one-stop setup tool for clean, consistent, and professional codebases.**
-Automates the installation and configuration of ESLint, Prettier, Husky, and more—so you can focus on writing great code, not fiddling with configs.
+Automates the installation and configuration of ESLint, Prettier, Husky, and more so you can focus on writing great code, not fiddling with configs.

 ---